 Breakfast | Lunch

-Today's itinerary is guaranteed to capture your memory for years to come.
+Prepare for a day of iconic riding and fine mountain top dining.
 Start off with a leisurely morning ride along the Bird-to-Gird Trail, one of the most breathtaking coastal trails in the US, punctuated with cinematic views of ocean and mountains.
 Possibly cross paths with a majestic moose, while ospreys and eagles cruise overhead.
 Ride along Turnagain Arm, through a skeleton spruce and fir forest—thanks to the famous 1964 earthquake which registered a bone-rattling 9.2 magnitude—and keep your eyes peeled for Beluga whales just off-shore.
-This afternoon, choose your own Alyeska adventure: from short hikes to lift-accessed downhill biking, summer adventures abound right out of the Hotel's door.
-Take the aerial tram, hike the wild Northface Trail, or visit the historic summit Roundhouse Museum.
-If microbreweries are on your mind, finish your day off with a tasting among the locals at the brand new Girdwood Brewing Company.
+This afternoon, choose your own Alyeska adventure: go for a hike, bike to Portage Glacier or visit the Alaskan Wildlife Conservation Center, summer adventures are right out of the Hotel's door.
+This evening take the tram high above the resort to have dinner at the incredible Seven Glaciers restaurant for some amazing wild Alaskan cuisine.
+Don't forget to look for moose meandering the hillside on your way back down!

 Bird to Gird Trail Out and Back